jidongbsu/cs333/labs/remotedns/README.md

 the first *dig* command should show you the correct mapping:

-whereas the second *dig* command should show you that www.cnn.com is mapped to 188.126.71.216, which is the IP address of fakenews.com.
+whereas the second *dig* command should show you that www.cnn.com is mapped to 188.126.71.216, which as of 05/29/2022, is the IP address of fakenews.com.
 ![alt text](lab-dns-attack-success-p1.png "attack success")
 ![alt text](lab-dns-attack-success-p2.png "attack success")

-the goal of this attack is, when the victim runs either of the above two commands, the victim will get the same result, i.e., www.cnn.com is mapped to the IP address of fakenews.com.
+the goal of this attack is, when the victim DNS client runs either of the above two commands, the victim DNS client will get the same result, i.e., www.cnn.com is mapped to the IP address of fakenews.com.

 5. launch the attack: on the attacker's VM,